What is Peer Support?

-- CPS have formal training in the peer specialist model of mental health and/or substance use disorder supports.
+- PS have formal training in the peer specialist model of mental health and/or substance use disorder supports.

-- CPS are not clinical, but provide a therapeutic role by providing hope, coaching, supporting, and engaging others so they can move forward in their recovery.
+- PS are not clinical, but provide a therapeutic role by providing hope, coaching, supporting, and engaging others so they can move forward in their recovery.

-- CPS play a significant and important role in an individual’s recovery support team.
+- PS play a significant and important role in an individual’s recovery support team.

 We Know It Works!

-Our Space works with the private insurer, Cenpatico.
-Our Space CPS’ provide peer support to Cenpatico members who are high-utilizers of emergency services.
-Through a pilot program that begun in 2016, Cenpatico identified members who volunteered to receive peer support.
+In 2016, Our Space partnered with Cenpatico now known as MHS, a private insurance company, to reduce the high utilization of emergency services.
+Through this pilot program, MHS identified members who volunteered to receive peer support.
 The results in the first year saw a dramatic reduction in the use of high-cost emergency services among members receiving peer support.
 While the services cannot be billed to Medicaid, the cost savings more than justified the continuation of the program in 2017 and beyond.